 Comments, input and feedback from the Port Commission and the public are welcomed and appreciated.
-In accordance with the City Charter, staff submitted the budget to the Mayor and Controller's Office on February 21, 2018.
-If the Commission requests any changes to the budget, Port staff will work with the Mayor's Office to reflect those changes in the budget submission.
+In accordance with the City Charter, staff will submit the budget to the Mayor and Controller's Office on February 21, 2018 and then return to the Port Commission for final approval on February 27, 2018.
+If the Commission requests any changes at its February 27th meeting, Port staff will work with the Mayor's Office to reflect those changes in its budget submission.
 Subsequently, the Port's budget will be included in the Mayor's Proposed Budget to the Board of Supervisors in May 2018.
-The Board of Supervisors will then review and finalize the FY 2018-19 and FY 2019-20 budgets by

-August 1, 2018.
-Staff will update the Port Commission on any major changes made to the biennial budget during Mayoral and Board of Supervisors review.
+The Board of Supervisors will then review and finalize the FY 2018-19 and FY 2019-20 budgets by August 1, 2018.
+Staff will update the Port Commission on any major changes made to the budget during Mayoral and Board of Supervisors review.